AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 | `1 + (that)` | `1 1 1 1 1 1 + / + / +` |
 | `1 / (that)` | `1 1 1 1 1 1 1 + / + / + /` |

-Seven 1s and six operators — which is exactly the check below.
 {% endcapture %}
 {% include answer-box.html question=question14 content=answer14 %}